wgeorgecook/charityyeti/README.md

 ## Deployment

 We built the Charity Yeti on [Docker](https://www.docker.com) using [docker-compose](https://docs.docker.com/compose/).
-To build, issue `docker-compose build ${serviceName}`, where `${serviceName}` is either `frontend`, `backend`, or both.
+To build, issue `docker-compose build ${serviceName}`, where `${serviceName}` is either `charityyeti-frontend`, `charityyeti-backend`, or both.
 You can spin up a backend by cloning the repo and issuing `docker-compose up backend` from the same directory as the `Dockerfile.backend` (the repo root).
 This exposes the port set as your environment variable `PORT`.
 See the dependecies section below for setting environment variables for local development easily.
 The frontend can also be started using `docker-compose up frontend` from repo root where the `Dockerfile.frontend` lives.
+The production deployment of Charity Yeti runs on [Kubernetes](https://kubernetes.io) hosted by [Google Cloud](https://cloud.google.com).

 ## Code of Conduct